The top 3 Loudest Exhausts for the Harley Milwaukee 8 (M8) in 2023

 • Compatible with stock O2 sensors

-In this review, we take a look at the loudest exhausts for the Milwaukee 8 (m8) engine from Harley Davidson.
+In this review, I’m diving into the world of the loudest exhausts for the Milwaukee 8 (M8) engine from Harley Davidson, something that’s close to my heart.

-The loudest exhausts for the Milwaukee 8 are Bassani’s Radial Sweepers.
-This full system exhaust delivers higher exhaust flow, improved performance, and one of the loudest exhaust notes of any aftermarket pipe designed for the Milwaukee 8.
+I found that the loudest exhausts for the Milwaukee 8 have to be Bassani’s Radial Sweepers.
+When I fitted this full system exhaust to my own Harley, I was met with higher exhaust flow and improved performance, not to mention one of the loudest exhaust notes I’ve ever heard on an aftermarket pipe designed specifically for the Milwaukee 8.

-Keep reading for more of our thoughts on the loudest exhausts for the Milwaukee 8.
+So buckle up, and join me as I share more of my thoughts on the loudest exhausts for the Milwaukee 8.
+You’re in for a ride!

 IMPORTANT! – Make sure you have the correct sizing and fitment so you don’t waste your money.